anusii/markdown_widgets/example/assets/sample_markdown.md

 3. The following are two groups of checkboxes.
 This is Question 3.
 Multiple options can be selected.

-%% Checkbox(Question 3,1,Option 1 This is a long option that may wrap to the next line.
-Option 1 This is a long option that may wrap to the next line.)
+%% Checkbox(Question 3,1,Option 1 This is a long option that may wrap to the next line if it needs to.
+When wrapping it does so indented to align the paragraph.)
 %% Checkbox(Question 3,2,Option 2)
 %% Checkbox(Question 3,3,Option 3)
 %% Checkbox(Question 3,4,Option 4)